phlo/libmc/docs/source/automata.rst

 Visualization
 =============

+Last but not least, automata may be visualized in two ways: either using the `DOT`_ language or as a customizable `TikZ`_ based LaTeX figure.

+DOT
+---

-Last but not least, :func:`~libmc.LTS.toDot` offers a way to generate a graphical representation of the given automaton using `Graphviz`_ in combination with `dot2tex`_.
+:func:`~libmc.LTS.toDot` offers an easy way to generate a graphical representation of the given automaton using `Graphviz`_ in combination with `dot2tex`_:

 .. literalinclude:: ../../examples/lts.py
   :lines: 79-81